BavaniEnnares04/credit-card-fraud-detector/README.md

 y_pred = model.predict(X_test)
 plot_confusion(y_test, y_pred)
 ```
+**Confusion Matrix for Light GBM Trained on SMOTE Upsampled Dataset**

 ![png](figures/credit_card_fraud_detection_119_0.png)

 The results of the confusion matrix show that the Light GBM model did not perform as well as the SMOTE neural network in terms of minimizing the False Negative Rate.
 However, it still performed better than the neural network trained on the imbalanced data.

 #### XGBoost
 We will rebuild the XGBoost model using the parameters determined through our Randomized Search.

 ```